GaetanLepage/phd-manuscript/sections/4_active_ssl/4_results/0_index.typ

 To design, run, and evaluate our method on the #acr("ASSL") task, we generated a synthetic dataset using the simulator presented in Chapter 2.
 Specifically, we leverage our simulator's ability to model _dynamic_ discrete-time environments (see @sec:simulator:simulator:dynamic_scenarios).
-The latter consists of a repository of independent $H$-steps trajectories.
+The latter consists of a repository of independent $H$-step trajectories.

 *Acoustic objects and movement policy.*
 First, a random number of speech sources $z_i$ is sampled uniformly between one and four.